open/close all folders

-- The Lost World: Jurassic Park has the T. rex stepping on one of the fleeing humans while he's chasing them.
+- The Lost World: Jurassic Park has the mother T. rex stepping on Carter chasing the fleeing humans.
 The poor bastard actually ends up stuck to the beast's foot for a bit before coming off after a second step.

 - Godzilla (1998) has a scene prominent in posters and trailers where the giant foot is just barely avoided by a cameraman standing in the street to film the creature